efdevcon/DIPs/DIPs/DIP-5.md

 A Devcon attendee (using Android or iOS) would be handed over a keycard when checking in at Devcon.
 If relevant, this keycard will be printed with some indication of which assets are offered with the card.
 The user then can:
 - download & onboard Status app.
 As part of this onboarding the user would import an existing or create a ethereum account
 - if relevant, retrieve preloaded assets that come with the card (e.g POAP token, Status SNT token that would come as a gift, etc) to the wallet of their choice
-- tap the card to partner projects that developped a dApp interacting with the card
+- tap the card to partner projects that developed a dApp interacting with the card
 - after the show he can use keycard as secure hardware wallet with status app

 Catering or purchases with Keycard is not considered in this proposal.